BANGAUTOGLASS

 How Bang AutoGlass Can Help With the Process

 If you haven't started an insurance claim yet, Bang AutoGlass can assist you with the claim process.
 This means helping you understand what information you'll need and walking you through how to initiate the claim with your provider — but the claim itself is yours to file with your insurance company.
-No auto glass shop files a claim on your behalf; the relationship is between you and your insurer.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Before scheduling, it helps to have your insurance declarations page handy so you know your deductible and whether comprehensive coverage is active.
 If your deductible is higher than the cost of replacement, paying out of pocket may make more financial sense than filing a claim, since claims can sometimes affect future premiums depending on your carrier and policy terms.